coralavital/Coral-Avital/README.md

 </div>

 ### Hello 👋 I’m Coral !
-#### A passionate frontend developer from Israel
+#### A passionate developer from Israel
-♟️ I'm a chess player .

 💪 I love to write code.

 📚 Like to read books.

-Hi , I'm a passionate Full Stack Developer ( and Chess player ) with a strong desire to learn and grow.
+Hi , I'm a passionate Full Stack Developer with a strong desire to learn and grow.
 For both, I take advantage of every chance to get better, I am resourceful & focused, constantly seeking opportunities to get out of my comfort zone.

 ✔️ An expert in JavaScript , Angular and React